The cause is unknown but may involve an attack by the immune system against the body’s own tissues (autoimmune reaction).

 Where people live later in life—regardless of the climate—does not change their chances of developing multiple sclerosis.

-Cigarette smoking also appears to increase the chances of developing the disorder.
+Cigarette smoking also appears to increase the chances of developing multiple sclerosis.
 The reason is unknown.

-Symptoms vary greatly, from person to person and from time to time in one person, depending on which nerve fibers are demyelinated:
+Symptoms of multiple sclerosis vary greatly, from person to person and from time to time in one person, depending on which nerve fibers are demyelinated:

 Multiple sclerosis may progress and regress unpredictably.
 However, there are several typical patterns of symptoms: